 We must also set

-transparent_bg to true to ensure we submit the right image.
+transparent_bg to true and adjust the environment to ensure we submit the right image.

 Putting it together¶